-Given that the Colorado River Basin is experiencing the driest 22-year period in over 100 years of historical records, the water master role funded under LCROP includes dealing with this historic drought.
-Reclamation's Lower Colorado Basin (LCB), the Lower Division States, and other key partners developed and recently implemented a Drought Contingency Plan (DCP) to conserve water in Lake Mead to address and reduce the likelihood of Lake Mead declining to critical elevations.
+Given that the Colorado River Basin is experiencing the driest 23-year period in over 100 years of the instrumental record and 1,200 years paleo record, the water master role funded under LCROP includes dealing with this historic drought.
+Reclamation's Lower Colorado Basin (LCB) Region, the Lower Division States, and other key partners developed and implemented the Lower Basin Drought Contingency Plan (DCP) to conserve water in Lake Mead to address and reduce the likelihood of Lake Mead declining to critical elevations.
 Following passage of authorization legislation, the DCP was executed in May 2019 and is in place through 2026.
-As part of the DCP, the United States has agreed to take affirmative actions to implement Lower Basin programs designed to create or conserve 100,000 acre-feet or more annually of Colorado River System water to contribute to conservation of water supplies in Lake Mead and other Colorado River reservoirs in the Lower Basin, subject to applicable Federal law and available appropriations.
-Other drought response activities include compensated voluntary water conservation under system conservation agreements, Reclamation's commitments under the Arizona DCP, and other drought mitigation activities such as the 2021 Memorandum of Understanding (MOU) to facilitate near-term actions to maintain the water surface elevation of Lake Mead that was executed in FY 2022.
-Implementation of Minute 323 also aids to mitigate the impacts of the drought by Mexico incurring water reductions during a shortage condition in the Lower Basin and additional savings consistent with Mexico's Binational Water Scarcity Contingency Plan.
+As part of the DCP, the United States has agreed to take affirmative actions to implement Lower Basin programs designed to create or conserve 100,000 acrefeet or more annually of Colorado River System water to contribute to conservation of water supplies in Lake Mead and other Colorado River reservoirs in the Lower Basin, subject to applicable Federal law and available appropriations.
+Other drought response activities include compensated voluntary water conservation under system conservation agreements, Reclamation's commitments under the Arizona DCP, and other drought mitigation.
+On August 16, 2022, the Department of the Interior announced: "Prolonged drought and low runoff conditions accelerated by climate change have led to historically low water levels in Lakes Powell and Mead.
+Over the last two decades, Department leaders have engaged with Colorado River Basin partners on various drought response operations.
+The Lower Colorado Basin Region's work with the Republic of Mexico (Mexico) through the International Boundary and Water Commission, U.S., and Mexican Sections (IBWC and CILA, respectively), is pursuant to the 1944 Water Treaty that addresses both operational issues and allocation of the Colorado River between the two countries.
+The Treaty allocates 1.5 million acre-feet of water to be delivered to Mexico from the Colorado River during normal operating conditions.
+In addition, the Treaty provides a mechanism for adoption of binational agreements to address considerations that arise during Treaty implementation.
+Mexico agreed through Minute 323 to incur water delivery reductions during a shortage condition in the Lower Basin and additional water savings consistent with Mexico's Binational Water Scarcity Contingency Plan as part of the joint cooperative process between the U.S. and Mexico.
+However, given that water levels continue to decline, additional action is needed to protect the System."
+Following up on this announcement, the Bureau of Reclamation issued a Notice of Intent on November 17, 2022 to develop options for revised operating guidelines for Lake Powell and Lake Mead through a National Environmental Policy Act process.
+This public process, conducted with input from States, Tribes, and other stakeholders, represents one of many Departmental efforts under way to respond to rapidly changing conditions in the Basin in order to better protect the System.